ethernity-cloud/ethernity-hello-world-react/README.md

 ```

 In conclusion, the above-mentioned code elegantly integrates the Ethernity Cloud Runner into your React app, enabling
-seamless execution of Python code snippets while facilitating interaction with the IPFS network for efficient data
+seamless execution of Python/Node.js code snippets while facilitating interaction with the IPFS network for efficient data
 storage and retrieval.
 As a professional developer, you can now leverage this integration to enhance your React
 applications with powerful decentralized task execution capabilities.